-(The featured image for this post was taken from the PC World post in the source below and is copyrighted to Jared Newman)
+(The featured image for this post was taken from PC World and is copyrighted to Jared Newman)

 Every so often, I come across a product that makes me think “I would love one of these”.
 They usually come around once every few days.
 Sometimes, I come across one that makes me think “I really want one of these”.
 They happen maybe every month.
 But sometimes, I see something that makes me think

-Meet 2015’s contender for the “It will be mine (although it probably won’t)” award.
-It’s the Link from a company called Fasetto, and it is a WiFi enabled, up to 1TB SSD wearable hard drive.
+Meet the first contender for the “It will be mine (although it probably won’t)” award of 2015.
+It’s the Link from a company called Fasetto, and it is a WiFi-enabled, up to 1TB SSD wearable hard drive.
 And I want it.

 At the moment, Fasetto is trying to raise funds on Indegogo, and devices come in 128GB, 256GB, 512GB and 1TB varieties.
-They were present at CES 2015, where they unveiled a prototype, and according to their Indegogo page, devices won’t be shipped until September 2015.
+They were present at CES 2015 where they unveiled a prototype device, and according to their Indegogo page, devices won’t be shipped until September 2015.
 Which is a short while away, but will still be worth the wait.

 I do have to correct Mr Newman’s comment on his review, though.
 He said it was “easily the ugliest wearable at CES”.
 I have to disagree.
 From a purely aesthetic point of view, I find the Link truly beautiful.
 Bulky, yes, but still oh so beautiful.